: Valley Wine Merchants

 Friendly Bottle Shops and Wine Bars in the Willamette Valley

 For another classic wine shop, head to Valley Wine Merchants in Newberg.
-Owner Andrew Turner started it after a distinguished stint working in some of the country’s most acclaimed restaurants as a cook.
-He later managed the Ponzi Wine Bar in Dundee.
-His shop, which turns 10 years old in 2024, showcases more than 400 wines, including hundreds of small-lot artisanal wines from the Willamette Valley.
+Owner Andrew Turner started it after a distinguished stint working as a cook in some of the country’s most acclaimed restaurants and as a manager at Dundee’s Ponzi Wine Bar.
+His shop showcases hundreds of wines, including many small-lot artisanal options from the Willamette Valley.

 About The